clabra/DataScience/courses/coursera/Mining Massive Datasets/theory/Week 3 AGM And Data Streams.md

 # Affiliation Graph Model (AGM)

-AGM is a model used to generate (predict) networks.
-It uses probability of
+AGM is a generative model for graphs using:
+- nodes V, Communities C, Memberships M
+- each community c has a single probability pc

-For each pair of nodes in community A, we connect them with probability pA The overall edge probability is:
+For each pair of nodes in community A, we connect them with probability Pa.

-P(u,v) = 1 - PI(1-pc)
+We can calculate the overall edge probability P(u, v) beween nodes u and v as a function of probabilities Pc (see formula in course slides):
-c communities shared by nodes u and v
+- c communities shared by nodes u and v
-Think of this as an “OR” function: If at least 1 community says “YES” we create an edge
+- Think of this as an “OR” function: If at least 1 community says “YES” we create an edge

 # BigCLAM
 Memberships have strengths